Lebanese Potato Salad

 Instructions

 • Bring a large pot of salted water to a boil over medium-high heat.
-Boil potatoes 15-20 minutes, or until fork tender.
-Drain, and set aside to cool for 20 minutes.
+Boil potatoes for 15-20 minutes, or until fork-tender.
+Drain and set aside to cool for 20 minutes.

-• Once cooled, cut the potatoes into bite-sized pieces and place in a serving bowl.
+• Once cooled, cut the potatoes into bite-sized pieces and place them in a serving bowl.

 • Fold in the scallions and fresh mint.
 Serve at room temperature.